Keertilata20/Keertilata20/README.md

 ---

-## 👋 About Me
+## 01 / about

 I'm a Computer Science student interested in how intelligent systems can understand behaviour, recognize patterns and adapt to changing situations.

 A lot of my curiosity starts with a simple question:

-**What if software could observe what is happening around it and respond intelligently instead of following rigid rules?**
+> **What if software could observe what is happening around it and
+> respond intelligently instead of only following rigid rules?**

-That question has led me to explore behavioural systems, human-AI interaction, adaptive security and interactive software !
+That question has led me to explore behavioural systems, human-AI interaction, adaptive security and interactive software.

 ---